On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Basic Notions

-There is a special class of bracket generating distributions, called fat.
-These can be defined in several equivalent ways as described below. \begin{description} \item[Strong Bracket Generation] A distribution $\calD$ on a manifold $M$ is called fat (or strongly bracket generating) at $x\in M$, if for every nonzero vector $v\in\calD_x$ we have where $V$ is some (local) section of $\calD$ with $V_x=v$.
-Here $[V,\calD]_x$ is the subspace of $T_xM$ defined as follows:
+Observe that $\Omega$ is $C^\infty(M)$-linear. $\calD$ is $1$-step bracket-generating precisely when $\Omega$ is surjective.
+Now, there is a special class of bracket generating distributions, called fat.
+These can be defined in several equivalent ways as described below. \begin{description} \item[Strong Bracket Generation ] A distribution $\calD$ on a manifold $M$ is called \emph{fat} (or \emph{strongly bracket generating}) at $x\in M$ if, for every nonzero vector $v\in\calD_x$, we have that where $V$ is some (local) section of $\calD$ with $V_x=v$ and $[V,\calD]_x$ is the subspace of $T_xM$ defined as follows:

 The distribution is fat if it is fat at every point $x\in M$.